 A BOB is stocked with supplies that can last at least 72 hours.
 Because of that, it’s bigger than a get home bag.
 Its size ultimately depends on factors like your physique and how much you can carry on your back.

-You're supposed to keep at least one bug out bag in a safe yet easily accessible location at home, and another one inside your bug out vehicle.
+You’re supposed to keep at least one bug out bag in a safe yet easily accessible location at home and another inside your bug out vehicle.
 That way, you can just grab it and go when you need to set out for your bug out location.

 Who It’s For

 Bug out bags are meant for any individual who has to evacuate their home swiftly when a disaster hits.

 A go bag is an emergency-preparedness bag that’s useful in situations that require immediate evacuation from your home to find new shelter.
 This pre-packed bag contains survival essentials that can help keep you safe until you can return home.

 This bag of emergency supplies is best carried in a small or medium-sized pack.
 Some bags may be larger than others, but they shouldn’t be a trunk full of luggage.
 Choose a bag that can carry the necessary items only.
 Don’t fill it to the brim.